wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 on Z before acquiring the invalidation lock on W. This allows the invalidation to propagate from W to nodes in the subtree.
 The cache access will only be granted the invalidation lock on W after the current active invalidation completes and releases the invalidation lock on W, serializing the access after the invalidation.

+By allowing invalidation requests to propagate during the short window between releasing lock on Z and acquiring lock on W, we solved the deadlock problem.
+This, however, incurs a new problem: After we acquired the invalidation lock on W, internal states of cache objects below the subtree rooted at W may have been altered by the invalidation.
+For those cache lines affected by the invalidation, we only care those that are relevent to the current request, i.e. that have the same tag as the requested address.
+Also, given the fact that the cache hierarchy is inclusive, we can just check cache Z for the state change of the slot that will be affected by the request.
+We next describe this process in details.

+In `startAccess()`, we first release the lock word pointed to by `req.childLock`.
+If we take a look at `processAccess()` of class `MESTBottomCC`, it is not difficult to figure out that the `childLock` field of `class MemReq` is simply a pointer to the invalidation lock of the child node when the access request is handled by its parent.